flomaxker/safehavendutch/README.md

 Once your `.env` file is configured and migrations are applied, you can run the application via a local PHP server or integrate it with your web server.
 Stripe webhook handling is in `stripe_webhook.php`.
 Checkout sessions are created in `checkout.php`.

+## Customization roadmap

+The site currently uses static HTML files for pages like `index.html` and `announcement.html`.
+These provide the default layout for Safe Haven Dutch Coaching.
+The `content/` and `uploads/` directories serve as placeholders for a future CMS that will allow dynamic pages and user-generated content.
+Until that system is built, the static HTML remains in place.